everknow/decent-requirements/README.md

 - The partners **MUST** ensure that every supported marketplace collects artist royalties, co-owner shares and other beneficiaries fees automatically (e.g. a curator) and redistributes them accordingly.
 - The partners **MUST** implement automations to enforce the fees collection not only for the primary sale but also in the secondary market.
 - The partners **SHOULD** implement configurable and flexible smart contract to embrace a variety of use cases.
-- The partners **SHOULD** refer to MoCDA's acquired know how in this scope, to test the adaptability of the contracts.
+- The partners **SHOULD** refer to acquired know how in this scope, to test the adaptability of the contracts.
 - The partners **SHOULD** educate artists and collectors about the  possibilities available to them.
 Ideally this should be decided either at the time of an art drop or aven better at creation time.

 ### MARKETPLACE API

+- The marketplace API **MUST** produce a comprehensive collection of UI widgets and components to be customised by customers to enable their market place.
+- The marketplace API **MUST** support integration with the backend API
+- The marketplace API **MUST** support a simple creation of NFT and Semi-Fungible smart contracts
+- The marketplace API **MUST** support a simple creation of smart contracts on EVM compatible substrate chains
-- The marketplace API **MUST**
+- The marketplace API **MUST** support a simple creation of smart contracts on WASM substrate chains
-- The marketplace API **MUST**
+- The marketplace API **MUST** support the definition of token types for the submitted smart contracts
-- The marketplace API **MUST**
+- The marketplace API **MUST** support the minting of token types for the submitted smart contracts

-inclusion of a number of platforms and tech inclusion and negotiation with existing popular and emerging marketplaces
+- The marketplace API **SHOULD** support the integration with existing popular marketplaces
+- The partners **SHOULD** evangelise and influence popular marketplaces to embrace our API
+- The partners **SHOULD** act as a consultancy to onboard organisation on our API
+- The partners **SHOULD** offer a line of support to organisation integrated with our API
+- The marketplace components **MUST** include a series of telemetry information derived from the customer use to feed in the business intelligence analytics

 ### BACKEND API